quasarframework/quasar-framework.org/source/components/date-utils.md

 | `years` | distance in years |

 ### Calendar
-To get the week number in year for a given date object use:
+To get the [ISO week number in year](https://en.wikipedia.org/wiki/ISO_week_date) for a given date object use:
 ``` js
 import { date } from 'quasar'